aWilson41/MPM-Simulation/README.md

 Build with CMake using the provided CMakeLists.txt.

-This includes my own graphics abstraction (I might give it it's own repo soon).
+This includes my own graphics abstraction (I might give it it's own repo soon) includes LodePNG for reading/writing png images.

-Things to note: It uses explicit integration which means the timestep has to be very small.
-The paper suggests 0.00001.
-It also kinda of depends on other parameters.
-IE: Particle count and size mainly.